 •Support for these IP services, making them VRF aware so that they can operate on multiple routing instances: HSRP, ARP, SNMP, IP SLA, TFTP, FTP, syslog, traceroute, and ping

 •Configuration logging to log and to view changes to the switch configuration

 •Unique device identifier to provide product identification information through a show inventory user EXEC command display

 •In-band management access through the device manager over a Netscape Navigator or Microsoft Internet Explorer browser session

 •In-band management access for up to 16 simultaneous Telnet connections for multiple CLI-based sessions over the network

-•In-band management access for up to five simultaneous, encrypted Secure Shell (SSH) connections for multiple CLI-based sessions over the network (requires the cryptographic version of the software)
+•In-band management access for up to five simultaneous, encrypted Secure Shell (SSH) connections for multiple CLI-based sessions over the network

 •In-band management access through SNMP Versions 1, 2c, and 3 get and set requests

 •Out-of-band management access through the switch console port to a directly attached terminal or to a remote terminal through a serial connection or a modem

 •Secure Copy Protocol (SCP) feature to provide a secure and authenticated method for copying switch configuration or switch image files (requires the cryptographic version of the software)